There’s plenty of art right in front of our noses — art the kids can sometimes even climb on!

 Between the Eyes

-This bronze homage to the immigrant family experience, makes it a very Toronto sculptures.
-The look of love, longing, sadness and, hope.
+This bronze homage to the immigrant family experience, makes it a very Toronto sculpture.
+Observe the look of love, longing, sadness, and hope.

 18 Yonge Street